NixOS/nixpkgs/doc/languages-frameworks/dotnet.section.md

 * `dotnetPackFlags` can be used to pass flags to `dotnet pack`.
 Used only if `packNupkg` is set to `true`.
 * `dotnetFlags` can be used to pass flags to all of the above phases.

-When packaging a new application, you need to fetch it's dependencies.
-You can set `nugetDeps` to an empty string to make the derivation temporarily evaluate, and then run `nix-build -A package.passthru.fetch-deps` to generate it's dependency fetching script.
-After running the script, you should have the location of the generated lockfile printed to the console.
-This can be copied to a stable directory.
-Note that if either `projectFile` or `nugetDeps` are unset, this script cannot be generated!
+When packaging a new application, you need to fetch it's nuget dependencies.
+You can run `nix-build -A attrpath.passthru.fetch-deps-impure --option sandbox false` to generate it's dependency lockfile.
+The contents of the `result` symlink this creates can be copied to a stable directory, and `nugetDeps` will need to be set to its path.
+Note that this process requires networking, so the sandbox must be disabled.

+If you would rather build the lockfile without an impure derivation, you can generate a bash script with `nix-build -A attrpath.passthru.fetch-deps` which will generate the lockfile as well.
+Note that `fetch-deps-impure` is preferred as it mimics the behaviour of `dotnet restore` used in the parent derivation, while `fetch-deps` does not.
+Note that if either `projectFile` or `nugetDeps` are unset this script cannot be generated.

-Here is an example `default.nix`, using some of the previously discussed arguments:
+Here is an example `default.nix` using some of the previously discussed arguments:
 ```nix
 { lib, buildDotnetModule, dotnetCorePackages, ffmpeg }: